rickparrish/fTelnetProxy/README.md

 by passing command-line parameters.
 Use fTelnetProxy.exe /? to list the available parameters.

 To install or uninstall as a Windows Service, use the /i or /u parameters.

+## Docker

+You can also run fTelnetProxy in a Docker container.
+The Dockerfile is included in the repository.
+Recommended approach is to use the docker composer file to build and run the container.

+Simply launch it using `docker compose up -d`, you can inspect the logs using `docker compose logs -f`

+On first run, the container will create a default fTelnetProxy.ini file in the /app/bin/Release directory.
+Modify it to your need.

+You then use nginx (or apache) to proxy the connection to the container.
+Included is a ReverseProxySample.conf file, which assumes fteplnetproxy is routing on port 4101.

+You should have the index.html in `/var/www/myproxy/index.html` and the ReverseProxySample.conf in `/etc/nginx/sites-available/myproxy.conf`

+Then you can enable the site with `sudo ln -s /etc/nginx/sites-available/myproxy.conf /etc/nginx/sites-enabled/myproxy.conf`

+And reload nginx (or apache) with `sudo nginx -s reload`

+You can now access your website on port 443 and it will be proxied to the container, WSS will work as well.